Beware of Chase Bank ‘glitch’: The risks of check fraud

 • Extreme negative balances, with some reports indicating losses in the tens of thousands of dollars

-This isn’t the first time that financial platforms have faced similar exploits.
+This isn’t the first time that financial platforms have faced similar fraud attempts.
 In the past, services like Cash App and DoorDash have experienced issues where users managed to transfer or order large amounts without having the funds.
 The companies reversed the transactions in both cases, leaving users responsible for their debts.

 Subscribe